gaboe/awesome-macos/README.md

 # awesome-macos

-### A curated list of essential macOS applications for full-stack software developers
+### A curated list of essential macOS applications

 # Must have